Out of the Dark (Weber novel): Shongairi

-Trivia

-Out of the Dark contains multiple references and adapted concepts from Weber's literature, particularly the 2002 book The Excalibur Alternative.

-The former focuses on characters originating from Henriad England; the latter's prologue is set in the same era.

-Both books feature an interstellar polity of alien races, who ultimately resolve to exterminate the human race, before a previously unknown power saves the day.

-Weber novels usually feature complex narratives of pitched naval battles, either at sea or in space, but both Excalibur and Dark feature other themes of war.
-A number of scenes feature two German Shepherd dogs called Merlin and Nimue, in reference to the Safehold series.

-The book contains an appearance of the 1957 children's novel David and the Phoenix by Edward Ormondroyd, of which Weber is a fan.

 Reception

 A review by Publishers Weekly says that "Weber pulls off this conceit in audacious style with a focus on military-powered action that will thrill fans of his Honor Harrington series, and he keeps the pedal to the metal right up to the almost unbelievable conclusion."
 Booklist criticized the action scenes as "redundant and overburdened with long lists of munitions model numbers", the difficulty of distinguishing between most characters, and the introduction of vampires late into the story.